Computational experiments successfully predict the emergence of autocorrelations in ultra-high-frequency stock returns: Description of methods and data sets

-\section{Model description}
+\subsection{Model description}

-The order-driven model of \cite{Mike-Farmer-2008-JEDC} mimics the processes of order placement and order cancellation.
-An order is determined by its direction, price and size.
-We denote the order direction by ``$+1$'' if it is a buy or ``$-1$'' if it is a sell.
+The order-driven model proposed by \cite{Mike-Farmer-2008-JEDC} mimics the processes of order placement and order cancellation.
+An order is determined by its direction, price and size. \begin{enumerate} \item[(1)] {\textbf{Order direction.}} We denote the order direction by ``$+1$'' if it is a buy or ``$-1$'' if it is a sell.
 The time series of order direction has long memory characterized by a Hurst index $H_s$ \citep{Lillo-Farmer-2004-SNDE}.
-We can simulate the sequence of order direction using fractional Brownian motions with Hurst index $H_s$.
-The logarithmic order price $\pi(t)$ at event time $t$ is determined by the relative price $x(t)$.
-One defines $x(t)=\pi(t)-\pi_b(t-1)$ for buy orders and $x(t)=\pi_a(t-1)-\pi(t)$ for sell orders, where $\pi_b(t)=\ln{b(t)}$ and $\pi_a(t)=\ln{a(t)}$ with $a(t)$ and $b(t)$ being the best ask and bid prices right after the event time $t$.
+We can simulate the sequence of order direction using fractional Brownian motions with Hurst index $H_s$. \item[(2)] {\textbf{Order price.}} The logarithmic order price $\pi(t)$ at event time $t$ is determined by the relative price $x(t)$.
+One defines $x(t)=\pi(t)-\pi_b(t-1)$ for buy orders and $x(t)=\pi_a(t-1)-\pi(t)$ for sell orders, where $\pi_b(t)=\ln{b(t)}$ and $\pi_a(t)=\ln{a(t)}$ with $a(t)$ and $b(t)$ being the best ask and bid prices right before the event time $t$.
 In the MF model, $x(t)$ follows a student distribution with the freedom degree being $\alpha_x$.
-In the MMF model, \cite{Gu-Zhou-2009-EPL} use an additional ingredient that the relative prices are long-term correlated with a Hurst index $H_x$.
-For simplicity, all orders are set to have the same size \citep{Mike-Farmer-2008-JEDC,Gu-Zhou-2009-EPL,Meng-Ren-Gu-Xiong-Zhang-Zhou-Zhang-2012-EPL}.
+In the MMF model, \cite{Gu-Zhou-2009-EPL} used an additional ingredient that the relative prices are long-term correlated with a Hurst index $H_x$. \item[(3)] {\textbf{Order size.}} For simplicity, all orders are set to have the same size \citep{Mike-Farmer-2008-JEDC,Gu-Zhou-2009-EPL,Meng-Ren-Gu-Xiong-Zhang-Zhou-Zhang-2012-EPL}. \end{enumerate}

 At each simulation step, we check if the unexecuted orders on the book are cancelled or not.
 Following \cite{Mike-Farmer-2008-JEDC}, for each order on the limit order book, its conditional cancellation probability $P=A(1-e^{-Y_i})(imb+B)/n_{\mathrm{tot}}$ is calculated, where $A=1.12$, $B=0.2$, $Y_i$ is the ratio of the current distance to execution to the initial distance to execution, $imb$ is the imbalance of the order book, and $n_{\mathrm{tot}}$ is the total number of orders on the order book.
 In this way, the processes of order placement and order cancellation can be simulated.
 Note that an excellent review of the statistical properties of limit order books is given in \cite{Gould-Porter-Williams-McDonald-Fenn-Howison-2013-QF}.
-In our computational experiments, the tick size is set to be 0.01.
-The iterative amplitude adjusted Fourier transform approach of \cite{Schreiber-Schmitz-1996-PRL} is utilized to generate relative prices with preset Hurst indexes.